farshadfaza/autoig/README.md

 * `cd autoig`
 * `ls`
 * `bash setup`
-* `bash autoig.sh`
+* `bash autoig`
 ```
 [+]-- Always use saved cookies to solve issues
 ```
 ## USAGE OPTIONS [Termux] :

+__UNFOLLOW TRACKER__ :
+- From this option you can get list of people who unfollowed you.

+__INCREASE FOLLOWERS__ :
+- From this option you can get unlimited followers.

-__START ATTACK__ :
+__DOWNLOAD STORIES__ :
+- From this option you can download instagram stories.

+__DOWNLOAD SAVED POSTS__ :
+- From this option you can download the saved posts from your instagram account.

+__DOWNLOAD FOLLOWING LIST__ :
-- From this option you can start attack and explore available option in tool Type ok in next step.
+- From this option you can get list of the people you are following.

-__DUMPS__ :
+__DOWNLOAD FOLLOWERS LIST__ :
-- From this option you can get old saved dumps of all ids.
+- From this option you can get list of your instagram followers.

-__ABOUT__ :
+__DOWNLOAD PROFILE INFO__ :
-- From this option you can know more about author.
+- From this option you can download the bio/profile info.

-__UPDATE__ :
+__ACTIVATE UNFOLLOWER__ :
-- From this option you can update mrphish tool if updates are available for that.
+- From this option you can unfollow the people you are following.

-__SUBSCRIBE__ :
+__SUBSCRIBE NOOB HACKERS__ :
-- From this option you can easily subscribe our official channel.
+- From this option you can subscribe our channel.

+__UPDATENOW AUTOIG__ :
+- From this option you can update the autoig tool if there is a latest update.

-__EXIT__ :
+__EXIT FROM SCRIPT__ :
-- From this option you can exit from tool
+- From this option you can exit from tool.

 ## SCREEN SHOTS [Termux]